 It is true that smaller subwoofers tend to be slightly more accurate than larger subwoofers.
 Meaning they are normally “tighter” and “cleaner”.
 This is why woofers are a bit more accurate than subwoofers.

-Well, why are 10’s a bit tighter than 12’s?
-That is because smaller drivers have lower Q’s because manufacturers normally put large cones on smaller motors to increase SPL and sensitivity.
+So are 10″ subs tighter than 12″ subs?
+Not necessarily.
+However, smaller drivers have lower Q’s because designers normally use larger cones on smaller motors with these subs to increase SPL and sensitivity.

 To further explain, the manufacture gives you less power to work with the smaller sub.
 This reduces stress on the identical materials used in the 12.
 As such, you will get more accurate sonic reproduction at the expense of lower volume output with the smaller sub.

 This means you can expect 10″ subs to be slightly more accurate than 12″ subs, the 10s will hit faster because it is smaller.